 Fan of Game of Thrones?
 The Alcazar was used as a filming location for Dorne and the Water Gardens.

-How to Visit: Book your entry tickets using Get Your Guide, or book onto a guided tour
+How to Visit: book skip the line entry tickets using Get Your Guide, or book onto a guided tour

 It took more than 100 years to build the largest Gothic cathedral in the world – the result?
-The gorgeous Seville Cathedral – a spot that should go at the top of your list of things to see in Seville.
+The gorgeous Seville Cathedral – a spot that should go at the top of your Seville hit list.

 Another UNESCO World Heritage Site (and just across the road from the Royal Alcazar) Seville’s Cathedral was designed to be magnificent, and magnificent it is.